tk166/Simple-Vehicle-Road-Noise-Simulator/README.md

 # Vehicle-Road-Noise-Simulator
 A simple but realistic simulator of vehicle air noise and road noise on flat road with the consideration  of varying vehicle speed, other vehicles passing by and tire skids.

-Designed for the use of driving simulators, providing real velocity, surround vehicle state and tire state feedback for drivers even in a fixed-base simulator.
+Designed for the use of driving simulators.
 The sound simulator was written in C++ and compiled with MinGW 11.0.
 A controller is needed to generate simulator's parameters, an example was given in Simulink.
 Any other languages or softwares that can sent UDP messages are able to realize these functions.

 [User Interface]!(https://github.com/tk166/Vehicle-Road-Noise-Simulator/blob/main/pics/P0001.png)